ashleyklarsen/caption-contest/readme.md

 For the "Start Command", use `node app.js`

-Modify the config.json with this repository to match your Render or manually set-up PostgreSQL instance host.
+Modify the `config/config.json` file within this repository to match your Render or manually set-up PostgreSQL instance host.

 ## Running the app locally
 Install project dependencies using `npm install`